What Are The 5 Best Vitamins For Hair Growth?

 3. Vitamin C: Your Defence Against Aging

-Vitamin C, found widely in a range of citrus fruit and other yellow and orange vegetables, spinach, tomatoes, potatoes, sweet potatoes, cauliflower, broccoli, and berries6, is important for collagen production.7 The protein collagen in your hair shaft can help with hair growth, acting as a building block of hair itself.
+Vitamin C, found widely in a range of citrus fruit and other yellow and orange vegetables, spinach, tomatoes, potatoes, sweet potatoes, cauliflower, broccoli, and berries, is important for collagen production.6 7 The protein collagen in your hair shaft can help with hair growth, acting as a building block of hair itself.
 Besides this, the antioxidants in Vitamin C play a vital role in protecting your body from free radical damage, by neutralizing these free radicals.
 Without such non-enzymatic antioxidants, your hair would see progressive deterioration as cellular structures would experience damage – what we interpret as aging.
 The result?
 Graying hair and alopecia or reduced hair production.8

 4. Vitamin D

 Researchers have found a connection between inadequate vitamin D intake and alopecia or hair loss.
 The vitamin is an important immune regulator and is also involved in cell growth and differentiation.
 Animal studies found that test subjects benefitted from therapeutic use of the nutrient, demonstrating its potential for promoting hair growth in those with alopecia areata linked hair fall issues.
 However, more research is needed to confirm the safety and effectiveness of therapeutic use of Vitamin D on human subjects for hair loss.9 You can get vitamin D in your diet through fatty fish(salmon, tuna, mackerel) or through cheese, egg yolks, and beef liver.
 Just as important, be sure to get some sunlight exposure every day to help your body generate this vitamin internally too.10

 5. Tap Into The Protective Effects Of Vitamin E